Airbrush Needle Size Explained

 HELP, I Mixed My Needles Up!
 How Do I Tell What Size An Airbrush Needle Is?

 When you buy an airbrush kit or separate new needle it will be clearly marked on the packaging, but what if you mix up your needles and don’t have them in their original packaging anymore…?

 For airbrush needles that come in sets they will sometimes be marked with one, two or three engraved rings at the end of the needle corresponding to fine, medium and large paint patterns.

 This, however, will not necessarily tell you the exact size of your needle, it will only give you the generic measurements of fine, medium and large.

 If your brand of needle(s) does not have these markings (and you do not keep them in packaging that denotes their size) you can use a couple of other methods as follows:

-- Use a drill bit sizer, or if you have a pin vice, compare your pin vice drill bits which come in marked container or packages with your airbrush needle; or
+Use a drill bit sizer, or if you have a pin vice, compare your pin vice drill bits which come in marked container or packages with your airbrush needle.

-- Use a digital calliper or micrometer to confirm the size.
+Use a digital caliper or micrometer to confirm the size.